Lumi-supercomputer/LUMI-training-materials/docs/1day-20230509/01_Architecture.md

 </figure>

-The full processor package for the AMD EPYC processors used in LUMI have 8 such Compute Complex Dies for a total of 64 cores.
+The full processor package for the AMD EPYC processors used in LUMI have 8 such Core Complex Dies for a total of 64 cores.
 The caches are not shared between different CCDs, so it also implies that the processor has 8 so-called L3 cache regions.
 (Some cheaper variants have only 4 CCDs, and some have CCDs with only 6 or fewer cores enabled but the same 32 MB of L3 cache per CCD).

-Each CCD connects to the memory/IO die though an Infinity Fabric link.
+Each CCD connects to the memory/IO die through an Infinity Fabric link.
 The memory/IO die contains the memory controllers, connections to connect two CPU packages together, PCIe lanes to connect to external hardware, and some additional hardware, e.g., for managing the processor.